Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors

 In keeping with the goal of calculating the \emph{maximum} leeway in each state, we therefore assign states to Democratic control under the counterfactual scenario here.
 Assigning to Republican control instead would slightly reduce the calculated leeway for those states previously subject to DOJ preclearance.}) to control each node in the game tree that belongs to a partisan actor---legislature, governor, or partisan commission---and then recalculating the average Nash equilibrium.
 We refer to this equilibrium as the \emph{maximum leeway} of a state's redistricting process, since it captures the expected bias under a worst-case partisan outcome where all of the levers of state government are controlled by one party.
-The first treatment measure we refer to as the \emph{realized leeway}, since it depends on the realized values of party control for each state institution.
+The first and second treatment measures we refer to as the \emph{realized leeway} and \emph{absolute realized leeway}, since they depend on the realized values of the party control for each state institution.